WHO'S COLLECTING ALL THE TEARS WE SHED? (REMAKE/R)

 The work builds up slowly; it takes many sessions to get to the final image.
 The artist is not trying to get somewhere else but to know where she is.
 There is another depth achieved by moving slow, seeing close-up, lingering, living in detail.
 Individually cut and glued, each element, no matter how small (some pieces of paper are as small as one-tenth of an inch, cut into intricate shapes) serves as a brushstroke to achieve a balanced composition guided by color.
 Pasted and layered paper creates shading and structure typically in the form of shallow relief construction.
 Each mark, crease, bruise, and indentation is meticuluously chosen to impose - has Didion has it, perfectly, in The White Album - "a narrative line upon disparate images".The source material for these collages is mainly reappropriations of Xheka's own work allowing for the employment of past patterns and marks mixed with various advertising materials that make it into her mailbox.
 Although the fragments are harvested from multiple sources, once the fragments fuse, they create a completely transformed entity generating uncanny resemblances that emphasize the lushness of life.

 Hans Peter Wilhelm Arp (Jean Arp) - his work is non-representational, yet firmly rooted in nature.
 His most abstract compositions suggest organic forms.

 Twyla Tharp - is an American dancer, choreographer, and author.
-By combining different forms of movement – such as jazz, ballet, boxing, and inventions of her own making.
+She combines different forms of movement such as jazz, ballet, boxing, and inventions of her own making.